 Largest shopping mall

-Which is why, you can also find a 10 million liter aquarium tank, several children’s theme parks and an Olympic-sized ice rink inside the mall.
+This is why, you can also find a 10 million liter aquarium tank, several children’s theme parks and an Olympic-sized ice rink inside the mall.
+Shopping is a favorite pass time in out in UAE so get it on your Dubai itinerary – just bring plenty of cash.

 Largest indoor snow park